A piece of content has 3 responsibilities:

 Understanding an idea happens in 3 stages:

-- Acknowledge – Giving the idea a thought and taking the liberty to agree/disagree
+- Acknowledgment – Introspecting your idea and taking the liberty to understand what happens when you agree/disagree

-- Organize – Logical structuring of your ideas with the help of a clear goal and outline to steer your writing.
+- Organization – Logical structuring of your ideas with the help of a clear goal and outline to steer your writing.

 - Mapping – Drawing relevance.
 This is where all the connection happens.
 The place where you say – “Makes sense!”